 There are different categories of parks and protected areas, and for each there are different rules.
 Information of these sites in New Brunswick can be found on the following pages:

 CPAWS NB is very interested in these parks and would like to hear comments from people who have been to these parks or has information about them that they would like to share.
-As well, if you have photos that you would like to share with us, please send them too, to firstname.lastname@example.org.
+As well, if you have photos that you would like to share with us, please send them too.